Skip to content

 Resolution

-To automate retries with an exponential backoff and retry logic, create an AWS Step Functions state machine.
+To automate retries with exponential backoff and retry logic, create an AWS Step Functions state machine.
 For more information, see Retrying after an error.

 Create a Step Functions state machine